greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

 4. **Task Management:**
    - Mark tasks as "In Progress" while working
-   - Mark as "Completed" when fixed and tested
+   - Mark as "Completed" manually in CodeFrog when fixed and tested, or delete completed tickets (one or all) as an alternative
-   - CodeFrog supports auto-completion when code changes are detected
+   - **Note:** CodeFrog does not automatically close tickets or mark PR comments as done
    - Complete one batch before starting the next

 ### 5. Verify Fixes